d8ahazard/sd_dreambooth_extension/README.md

 *Generate Sample Image* - Generate a sample using the specified seed and prompt below.

+Resolution is set under Image Processing > Resolution to create samples relevant to training

 *Sample Prompt* - What the sample should be.

 *Sample Seed* - The seed to use for your sample.
 Leave at -1 to use a random seed.